 Investment securities are stated net of impairment allowance.
 Fair value for investment securities at amortised cost is based on market prices or broker / dealer price quotations, which are the clean prices.
-Where this information is not available, fair value has been estimated using quoted market prices for securities with similar credit, maturity and yield characteristics.
+Where this information is not available, fair value has been estimated using quoted market prices for securities with similar credit, maturity and yield characteristics, or valuation techniques which maximise the use of observable market data.